schappim/mBot-Gitbook/section-4-chapter-24-the-buzzer.md

 Let's "Upload to Arduino" and check it.

-Moving an object too close to the mBot and the ultrasonic sensor, now, should turn the LEDs to red, like before, but also produce an alarm sound, from the buzzer.
+Moving an object too close to the mBot and the ultrasonic sensor, now, should turn the LEDs to red, as before, but also produce an alarm sound, from the buzzer.